bchafi/netpractice/README.md

 ---

-## 📖 The OSI Model (7 Layers)
+## 📖 The OSI Model (7 Layers):

-**What it is:**
-A **conceptual framework** for how systems communicate, created by ISO.
+A **conceptual framework** for how systems communicate, created by ISO(International Organization for Standardization).
     ✨ **Why it matters:**
-    🧩 Standardization
+       \- 🧩 Standardization
-    🏗 Modularity
+       \- 🏗 Modularity
-    🔗 Interoperability
+       \- 🔗 Interoperability
-    🪜 Layer Independence
+       \- 🪜 Layer Independence
-    🔍 Easier Debugging
+       \- 🔍 Easier Debugging
-    📈 Scalability
+       \- 📈 Scalability
-    🎓 Education
+       \- 🎓 Education
-    💡 Innovation
+       \- 💡 Innovation

 ### 🔹 7 Layers (Top → Bottom)